-Sometimes the best-managed projects fall apart because they were not working towards specific and measurable goals.
-Or they were working with too broad or too narrow objectives that did not work within their larger vision.
-As such, markers of performance, or KPIs, become integral in assessing the progress and successes of a project, keeping the goals aligned to the larger company as well as establishing criteria for success.
+Sometimes the best-managed projects fall apart because they are not working towards specific and measurable goals.
+Or they are working with too broad or too narrow objectives that do not work within their larger vision.
+Success often hinges on more than meticulous planning; it requires a strategic focus on specific, measurable goals.

 What are KPIs or Key Performance Indicators?

 KPI metrics evaluate the success of an organization, project, product, idea, or initiative.
 KPIs act as both compass and fuel, steering projects toward success.
 These quantifiable metrics are a dynamic tool for project managers and stakeholders to assess, communicate, and ensure the project aligns with overarching company goals.

 Project Management KPIs are quantifiable metrics that help project managers and stakeholders assess the performance and progress of a project.
 These key performance indicators for project managers contribute to the overall success of a project.
 By focusing on the critical aspects of project execution, key performance indicators for project management provide a comprehensive view of performance.

 What Makes a Good KPI for Project Management?

 Too often, we see project managers using stale and irrelevant KPIs for their projects that do not relate to their larger goals or even their processes.
 In that instance, KPIs become another pointless statistic on an extensive numbers sheet.
 Effective KPIs possess certain qualities that contribute to their usefulness.
 Here are some key qualities that make a good KPI: